 476 Displays the time in seconds after which the device automatically ends the session when the user is inactive.
 Reload Reloads the display of the page in your Web browser.
 Set Transfers the changes to the volatile memory of the device.
-To save the changes in the non-volatile local memory, proceed as follows: Add server Adds a new table entry.
+To save the changes in the non-volatile local memory, proceed as follows: ☐ Open the Basic Settings > Load/Save dialog. ☐ Click "Save" in the "Load/Save" frame beside "Save current configuration".
+Add server Adds a new table entry.
 Help Opens the online help.